IAG mulls bmi move as Lufthansa kicks off sale

 | LONDON/FRANKFURT

-LONDON/FRANKFURT International Airlines Group (IAG) is still keen to get hold of rival bmi's coveted slots at Heathrow airport, after a report that Germany's Lufthansa was exploring a sale of the loss-making unit.
+LONDON/FRANKFURT International Airlines Group IAG.L (ICAG.L) is still keen to get hold of rival bmi's coveted slots at London's Heathrow airport, after a report that Germany's Lufthansa (LHAG.DE) was exploring a sale of the loss-making unit.

 "We have made no secret of our interest in bmi's Heathrow slots," a spokeswoman for IAG, formed by the merger of British Airways and Iberia, told Reuters on Monday.
 "Lufthansa said a few weeks ago that they were looking at their options regarding bmi, so the ball is firmly in Lufthansa's court, but there's nothing imminent happening from our side."